mathieu-drsy/bitburner-project/README.md

 # Bitburner Project

-This project aims to automate all tasks through code.
+This project aims to automate all tasks of the bitburner project (https://github.com/bitburner-official/bitburner-src) through code.

 **Attention:** The code is advanced and contains spoilers; please inform all potential users.